-- Store confidential records of all grievances in accordance with the legislation on data protection.
+- Store confidential records of all grievances under the legislation on data protection.

-- If an employee raises a grievance during the disciplinary process, you may suspend the disciplinary process to deal with the grievance.
+- An employee can raise a grievance during the disciplinary process.
+If they do, you may suspend the disciplinary action to deal with the grievance.

-It’s important to remember, although it’s not a legal requirement to follow this code of practice, there are consequences of an employer not following the grievance procedure.
+Remember, it’s not a legal requirement to follow this code of practice when handling grievances.
+But, there are consequences of an employer not following the grievance procedure.